 “God, please show me what it means to be intimate with my spouse.
 Please give me patience and understanding.
 I lack wisdom and discernment in this part of our marriage, so please help me to be an intimate spouse.”
 God will honor our prayers when we ask for wisdom (James 1:5).

-Here’s a guide to help you pray for your marriage in 2018.
+Here’s a guide to help you pray for your marriage.

 4. This one is a close cousin to prayer—ask God to help you discern where you fall short in intimacy.